Tutorial | Create a Counter Widget Using Blocks

 Adding the buttons

-3. Drag and drop a button onto the right section of the layouter.
+3. Drag and drop a Primary Button onto the right section of the flexbox.

 Show screenshot